 The coast of Morocco in the Gibraltar Straits.

-The Hassan Tower and the remains of a mosque that lie adjacent to the Mausoleum of Mohammed V in Rabat.
-The tower (44 m, 145 ft) is an incomplete minaret that was meant to be the the tallest in the world and to flank the world&apos;s largest mosque.
+The Hassan Tower and the remains of a mosque that lie adjacent to the Mausoleum of Mohammed V in Rabat, Morocco.
+The tower (44 m, 145 ft) is an incomplete minaret that was meant to be the the tallest in the world to flank the world's largest mosque.
 Begun in 1195, construction was halted four years later when the sultan who commissioned the project died.

 The Atlantic Ocean and the Mediterranean Sea meet at Tangier, Morocco.
-For the first half of the 20th century Tangier was an international city with its own laws and administration; it was returned to Morocco in 1956.
+For the first half of the 20th century, Tangier was an international city with its own laws and administration.
+It was returned to Morocco in 1956.

-The Koutoubia Mosque minaret in Marrakech.
+The Koutoubia Mosque minaret in Marrakech, Morocco.

 Previous PagePage 01 of 02Next Page